Names in the mix: an updated list of potential Conservative leadership contenders

 OTTAWA - The Conservative leadership race is underway and the deadline to register as a candidate and meet the first round of requirements is Feb.
 27.

-These candidates have been approved by the party, meaning they've met the early stages of the financial commitment and signatures required:
+These candidates have been approved by the party, meaning they've met the first tests of the financial commitment and signatures required:

+— Leslyn Lewis: The Toronto lawyer came to Canada from Jamaica as a child.
+Though she's never held elected office, she did run for the Conservatives in the 2015 election, losing to a Liberal.
+She runs her own legal practice, and among other things was until recently the vice-chair of Ontario's Trillium Foundation, a major government granting agency.
+She holds multiple degrees, including a PhD.
+She has been endorsed by the Campaign Life Coalition, an organization that works to support pro-life candidates.
+Her age could not immediately be confirmed.

-— Peter MacKay: The 54-year-old lawyer served as a member of Parliament from 1997 to 2015 representing ridings in Nova Scotia.
-In 2003, he became the leader of the Progressive Conservative party, and was instrumental in its merger with the Canadian Alliance to form the current Conservative party in 2004.
+— Peter MacKay: The 54-year-old lawyer served as a member of Parliament from 1997 to 2015, representing ridings in Nova Scotia.
+In 2003, he became the leader of the Progressive Conservative party and was instrumental in its merger with the Canadian Alliance to form the current Conservative party in 2004.
 He went on to serve in three cabinet positions in the subsequent Conservative governments.
 He left politics to resume his legal career.
-He lives in Toronto with his wife, human rights advocate Nazanin Afshin-Jam, and their three children.
+He is married to human-rights advocate Nazanin Afshin-Jam, and they have three children.
+They live in Toronto.

-— Erin O'Toole: At 47, O'Toole is currently in his third term as an MP, having left the private sector for politics to win a 2012 by-election for the Toronto-area riding of Durham.
-He served as Veterans Affairs minister in the last Conservative government, a post he received in part thanks to his earlier career in the Royal Canadian Air Force.
+— Erin O'Toole: At 47, O'Toole is in his third term as an MP, having left the private sector for politics in a 2012 by-election for the Toronto-area riding of Durham.
+He served as veterans-affairs minister in the last Conservative government, a post he received in part thanks to his earlier career in the Royal Canadian Air Force.
 He ran for leadership of the party in 2017, finishing third.
 He is married to events planner Rebecca O'Toole and they have three children.

 — Marilyn Gladu: Conservative MP for Ontario riding of Sarnia-Lambton, entered politics in 2015 after decades as a professional engineer.